ava-brn/lib-android-tv/README.md

 # Others

 * If you need to decrypt some new messages from android TV, pass an Hexa form of buffer here : https://protogen.marcgravell.com/decode
-* You can take a look at my other package for homebridge that use this current one: [homebridge-plugin-androidtv](https://github.com/louis49/homebridge-plugin-androidtv)
+* You can take a look at louis49 other package for homebridge that use this current one: [homebridge-plugin-androidtv](https://github.com/louis49/homebridge-plugin-androidtv)

 # License